 - Watch out for unsolicited emails or phone calls from scammers pretending to be from a government agency, bank or other well-known organisation, saying you owe money.
 Scammers often threaten that if you do not pay immediately, a warrant will be issued for your arrest.
 Check with the organisation by contacting them directly.
 For more information, view our Threat-based scams page.

 - Be wary of online sellers offering goods and well-known brands at extremely low prices.
 For more information, view our Online selling scams page.

-- When selling items online, do not follow the links in a payment notification email to check whether the payment has arrived - log into your account directly.
+- If you’re selling items online, do not follow the links in a payment notification email to check whether the payment has arrived - log into your account directly.

-- When dating online, do not send money to someone you have never met, even if you have spoken to them or received gifts from them.
+- When dating online, don’t send money to someone you have never met, even if you have spoken to them or received gifts from them.
 For more information, view our Romance scams page.

 - If you are searching for rental properties online, always inspect the property you want to rent before signing a lease agreement or sending any money.
 For more information, view our Rental scams page.